 It’s nice to make this baked rosemary chicken ahead of time and serve it later.
 If you like to plan your meals, this is a great one to try!

-How Do You Reheat Rosemary Chicken?
+How Do You Reheat Baked Chicken Thighs?

 For reheating, you can use the microwave to warm it up quickly.
 Otherwise, bake it in the oven at 350 degrees for 12-15 minutes.
 It’s best if you add about ½ cup of chicken broth or water to the dish.
 It will help steam it and keep it moist instead of drying it out.
 It doesn’t take long to get hot; then you can serve.

-If you love this rosemary chicken, I think you’ll enjoy some of these other chicken main courses.
+If you love this baked rosemary chicken, I think you’ll enjoy some of these other chicken main courses.
 They all taste great!

 - Preheat oven to 350.